-Nelnet Business Solutions Online Payment Plan (Available Fall and Spring Semesters only)-This third party online payment plan allows a student to arrange full payment or scheduled tuition payments.
-The payment plan option requires a \$2.00 charge for full payment or a \$25.00 charge for scheduled payments.
+Nelnet Business Solutions Online Payment Plan (Available Fall and Spring Semesters only)-This third party online payment plan allows a student to arrange full payment or to schedule tuition payments.
+The payment plan option requires a \$2.00 enrollment fee for full payment or a \$25.00 enrollment fee for scheduled payments.
+These enrollment fees are charged per semester and are nonrefundable.
 A valid bank account, which allows Automatic Bank Payment (ACH) or Credit/Debit Card is required.
-Check each semester's curriculum course schedule available at mitchellcc.edu/webadvisor to determine available enrollment dates and process.
+Check each semester's curriculum course schedule available at mitchellcc.edu/webadvisor to determine available enrollment dates.